Skip to content

 Choosing the best cloud storage for photos often comes down to personal preferences.
 However, here are some important things to consider before you make a final decision.

 If you’re taking a heap of photos, you want your storage to be big.
-5-10 GB of free storage might be enough at the start, but in the end, you’ll rack up hundreds of gigabytes of photos that simply won’t fit there.
-That’s why you’ll need 2 TB or more to satisfy your needs.
+5-10 GB of free storage might be enough at the start, but in the end, you’ll rack up hundreds of gigabytes of photos that won’t fit there.
+You may need 1 TB or more to satisfy your needs.
+How much space do best cloud photo storage offer?

-This is an optional feature and isn’t available in that many providers.
-However, if you need it that much, you can find it in Google Photos, which can be both free and paid.
-We recommend getting a more quality service like pCloud and then using a third-party editing tool for this purpose.
+This is an optional feature and isn’t available in many providers.
+However, if you need it that much, you can find it in pCloud and Google Photos, which can be both free and paid.
+In any case, if you need serious photo editing, you’ll need a third-party tool, so a built-in solution may not cut it either way.

 Try pCloud Risk-Free Now